neo-project/docs/en-us/sc/tutorial/migrate.md

    ![](assets/migrate_m3.png)

-4. Click `Invoke` and wait for block's verification.
+4. Click `Invoke` and wait for blockchain's verification.
 5. Once the transaction confirmed, enter the new contract ScriptHash in the Invoke Contract window.
 The new contract information is displayed.

    ![新合约](assets/migrate_m4.png)